Series 31 — Futures Managed Funds Examination Guide

 What this guide is for

-Use this guide when you need to understand the managed-futures lane, build a study plan around the actual weighting, and move into exact web practice once the route is clear.
+Use this guide when you need to understand the managed-futures lane, build a study plan around the actual weighting, and move into web practice once the route is clear.

 The strongest candidates study Series 31 as a managed-futures disclosure and solicitation exam.
 The weaker candidates treat it like a short version of Series 3 and miss the CPO/CTA and promotional-material emphasis.